Using DNS over HTTPS with Pi-Hole and Cloudflared

 restart: unless-stopped

-Running Cloudflared as a container makes it easy to update, since you can simply use the command docker compose pull
+Running Cloudflared as a container makes it easy to update, since you can simply use the commands use docker compose down

-is located to grab the latest image, then recreate the container with the updated image by running docker compose up -d
+to grab the latest image, and recreate the container with the updated image by running docker compose up -d

 Cloudflared as a daemon